 Your dog is jumping up on your child or another person: Instruct everyone to ignore your dog as above and allow you to handle it.
 Try to say ‘off!’ at the moment your dog thinks about jumping up.
 Don’t bother with punishments beyond verbal interruptions like “nope!” or “ah!” which are more than enough if you are consistent.
 Be very matter of fact, go over and remove your dog, applying the leash and stepping on it if necessary.
 Do not instruct people to knee your dog in the chest, grab their paws, or to do anything else to your dog.
 You cannot expect that person to apply corrections effectively, and the attention your dog receives will confuse them.

-If your dog is jumping up while you are seated or lying down: -Teach your ‘off’ cue again in this new context, standing up to remind them if they struggle at first.
+If your dog is jumping up while you are seated or lying down: Teach your ‘off’ cue again in this new context, standing up to remind them if they struggle at first.
 I like to hold my hands up, body language that comes to mean ‘there will be no petting or attention available.’
 Soon your cue ‘off,’ with your hands up, will signal to your dog to leave your lap and enjoy petting from the floor.
 Most people try to push the dog off, but your touch is exactly what your dog is seeking, holding your hands up will also remind you to avoid touching your dog.

 This fun game will teach your dog impulse control, solidify your ‘off’ cue, and reward your dog for the behaviours we like most with exactly the kind of attention dogs like most.
 If your dog or puppy is an especially avid jumper, tether your dog to something sturdy.
 Alternatively, play in a secure room or exercise pen so that you can easily step out if needed.